-This Psion LZ/LZ64 Operating manual is also available in Dutch and French.
+This Psion LZ/LZ64 Operating manual is also available in Dutch, French, German, and Italian.

 © Copyright Psion PLC 1989